spegel-org/spegel/charts/spegel/README.md

 ## Installation

-Make sure that you have read and understood the [prerequisites](../../README.md#prerequisites) before proceeding the with the installation.
+Make sure that you have read the [compatibility guide](../../docs/COMPATIBILITY.md) before proceeding the with the installation.

 ### CLI